Skip to main content

 How to find your own volunteer opportunity

 There are many local organizations that can benefit from your skills, time and effort!
-You can sit on a board, help a frontline agency deliver services, mentor youth starting out their careers or volunteer for a specific event.
+You can help a frontline agency deliver services, mentor youth starting out their careers, volunteer for a community event or sit on committees or boards.

 *answers may have been edited for length and clarity